Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-10-21-mailcatcher.md

 This configuration file tells Mailcatcher to start at runlevel 2,3,4 and 5.
 We can see what those [runlevel's do here](http://en.wikipedia.org/wiki/Runlevel).

 * `2` - Start with the GUI (N/A on a server), and with networking
 * `3-5` - Unused in Ubuntu, same as runlevel 2.
-Useful to keep if used on on other distributions
+Useful to keep if used on other distributions

 Our setup say to start on the above runlevels are reached and stop when they are not reached.